DaniilChubanov/alpha/README.md

 # Alpha
 This is my main reprository.
-It is public and you can see examples of my works here
+I'm using it for publication of small projects which I need to share.